As a school, we are signed up to the wonderful online resource that is Times Table Rockstars.

 Dear Parents,

 I hope you all had a wonderful Easter break.
 Thank you for attending the parents’ evenings at the end of last term, it was wonderful to catch up with you.
 Thank you also for attending the showcase of the children’s learning to date – for those who were unable to attend, highlights of the day, including the puppet show, can be found in the year 4 section on the school website.
-We have a busy term ahead, as usual.
-Please feel free to come and see me if you have any questions about this term, my door is always open.

 Terms 3 and 4

-Parent Showcase for Art and Music
+Parent Showcase

 World Book Day

-Thursday 2nd March 2023
+Thursday 6th March 2025

 Today, we celebrated World Book Day by taking part in a number of interesting ‘book’ related activities.